 Nearly every tropical island in the world has a thriving rat population.
 Since the 1700s, ships have inadvertently transported rats to one island after the other.
 Before that time, many birds used these islands as safe nesting habitat.
 Now, ground-nesting and tree-nesting birds' nests are vulnerable to rat predation.

 That's why when we acquired Molono our first priority was ridding it of rats.
 With online assistance from S-PREP, we put together a team of local laborers and learned how to eradicate rats from a small island without damaging the ecosystem.
-Now one of a handful of rat-free tropical islands in the world, we have already noticed that the local birds (like the palm lorikeet pictured above) are returning to Molono in greater numbers.
+Now one of a handful of rat-free tropical islands in the world, we have already noticed that the local birds (like the palm lorikeet pictured above) are returning to Molono in greater numbers, and birds that were only visitors here a few years ago now are nesting in our trees.

 Copyright © 2025 Molonoisland - All Rights Reserved.